Close Menu

 Prepare boiling water and add the dried peppermint leaves into the hot water.
 Let the water be cool enough so that you can use it in your mouth.
 Then, swish it around in your mouth for 30 seconds to 1 minute and spit it out just like a mouthwash.

-Garlic is a highly advantageous natural remedy in medicine and it has a numbing feature that acts as anesthetics in treating toothache.
-Garlic contributes to healthier gums and mouth by eliminating bacteria and infection and reduces risks of abscess in gums and mouth.
+Garlic is a highly advantageous natural remedy in medicine, having a numbing feature that acts as anesthetics in treating toothache.
+It contributes to healthier gums and mouth by eliminating bacteria and infection and reduces risks of abscess in gums and mouth.

 You can chew garlic when it is fresh or cooked.
 But for better relieving your tooth pain, try to make a paste from the mixture of garlic and a little salt and water.
 First, grind the garlic cloves and then add water and salt.
 After that, apply that on the surface of the affected tooth.
 You can also use this mixture as a mouthwash rinse to clean your mouth and gums.